 DataQuest makes educational data publicly available.
 Use this interactive data portal to find the chronic absence rates for schools, districts and student populations in your community.
-Attendance Works has created guidance on accessing and analyzing chronic absence data from DataQuest.
-Find the guidance.
+Find the Attendance Works guidance on accessing and analyzing chronic absence data from DataQuest.

-Use this UC Davis-created Data Story Map to see maps showing chronic absence rates in California schools, and the prevalence of schools with high levels of chronic absence by county and region.
+Use this UC Davis-created site Data Story Map to see maps showing chronic absence rates in California schools, and the prevalence of schools with high levels of chronic absence by county and region